the-valluvarsploit/the-valluvarsploit.github.io/_posts/2022-11-21-Fastly-Subdomain-Takeover-$2000.md

 ## TAKEAWAYS
 1. Revisit your old targets at least once in 6 months.
 2. Subdomain Enumeration is key.
+Enumerate subdomains as much as possible.
 3. Don’t give up.

 Thanks for taking time to read my post.